How Chasteberry Helps Soothe PMSing Naturally - from a Nutritionist

 Struggling with acne can be frustrating and discouraging, especially if this acne is caused by hormone imbalances.
-Vitex has been shown to improve many different menstrual and hormone related adverse effects like acne.
+Chasteberry has been shown to improve many different menstrual and hormone related adverse effects like acne.

 Increasing progesterone regains balance in the body, which can help solve some acne problems.
-Vitex also increases progesterone without decreasing estrogen or increasing testosterone, the two main causes for hormone-related acne.
+Chasteberry also increases progesterone without decreasing estrogen or increasing testosterone, the two main causes for hormone-related acne.